 - Talk with your child about your own sense of purpose and what makes your life meaningful.

 - Encourage your child to use the Purpose Challenge toolkit to kick-start his or her thinking about purpose.
-After completing the toolkit, your child will have the opportunity to write an essay about purpose and enter it into a drawing for prizes including up to $25,000 in college scholarships!

 - Try out the activities to get familiar with how to foster purpose.